 - be a British citizen, a citizen of a country that is a member of the European Economic Area or Switzerland, or a Commonwealth citizen or foreign national who is resident in the UK and free from restrictions

-- have been resident in the UK for the past three years (some exemptions allowed)
+- have been resident in the UK for at least the past three years (some exemptions allowed)

 - not currently be registered as bankrupt (or have bankruptcy debts that have been discharged within the past three years)

 - not have existing county court judgements outstanding against them

 - not be a current or previous member of a proscribed terrorist organisation or group

 - not plan to take an active role in politics once in role

 - be sufficiently competent in written and spoken English and numeracy (assessed through the selection process)